-SAI Foundation Module
+SAI Foundation Training

-Introduction to SAI: The Impact of Developmental Trauma and Insecure Attachment on Sensory Processing.
+The Impact of Developmental Trauma and Insecure Attachment on Sensory Processing.

 This three-day course will look at the theories that provide the framework for SAI.
 Emphasis will be on the impact of trauma on sensory processing, and on the capacity for self and co-regulation.